Ayr (clan)

 Ayr (Cayr or Ceyr) is a Somali clan that is part of the larger Habar Gidir Hawiye clan.
 The Ayr clan is the eldest Habargidir sub-clan and is the largest Habargidir sub-clan in population.
 The Ayr clan have a rich history in Somali society and has played an important role in shaping Somali history and national politics.
 Members of the clan reside in 6 out of the total 18 regions of Somalia but are primarily found in the central region of Somalia - Galgaduud region which they hold a monopoly over and is considered their heartlands.
 They are considered the most powerful sub-clan in central and southern Somalia controlling important sections of the country and greatly influencing the nation's capital Mogadishu, holding the 1st mayorship position in the post-independence era.
 The Ayr are regarded as being very large in numbers because they are spread throughout numerous regions in Somalia and are significant to the country's political, economic, social, and military sectors.

 Overview

-The progenitor of the Ayr clan had 2 sons, Mu'le(Mucle) Mohamed and Wa'e(Wace) Mohamed but is divided into 10 sub-clans also known as diya groups.
-The clan undertakes the traditional rural lifestyle of the nomadic Somali culture of herding camel and other livestock.
-However, they are also urban today and have exclusive urban towns in Somalia such as; Guriel which is considered the business district of Galmudug regional state, Dusmareb the capital city of the regional state Galmudug, and Mataban District in Hiiraan region among many others.
-Additionally, they migrated and settled in great numbers in the nation's capital city Mogadishu, They own several large banks around the nation, including premier bank and mybank and are considered to be very business savvy people as they own most of the businesses in the capital.
-They are the deputy commissioners of 3 other districts in the capital namely: Deynile District, Howlwadag District & Yaqshid District.

-The Ayr clan derive their name from the Somali word Cayr/Caydh, which means welfare.
-The name comes from a historical incident involving Muhammad and his siblings following the death of their father.
-The oldest brother, Muhammad, was responsible for allocating his father's fortune to his siblings.
-Muhammad, who was considerably older than his three other brothers, didn't need his father's fortune because he was already well-established and wealthy on his own.
-He gave his three younger brothers his share of their father's wealth along with an ultimatum that he would periodically take a portion of their wealth to make up for the portion of the father's wealth that was rightfully his that he added to theirs making him a welfare collector by Somali cultural standards.